The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Cosmic star formation rate density

 \subsection{Incompleteness of our understanding of the cosmic star-formation history}

-The reference cosmic star-formation history for $z\gtrsim4$ is based on LBGs \citep{Madau2014} with dust corrections were applied to rest-frame UV light \citep{Bouwens2012a,Bouwens2012b}.
+The reference cosmic star-formation history at $z\gtrsim4$ \citep{Madau2014} is based on measurements of the LBGs corrected for dust attenuation in the rest-frame UV \citep{Bouwens2012a,Bouwens2012b}.
 The study of OFGs (excluding LBGs) can help us quantify the incompleteness of our understanding of the cosmic star-formation history at high redshifts.

-Fig.~\ref{Fig:SFRD} shows the contribution of OFGs ($z_{\rm mean}=4.3$) to the cosmic SFRD.
-At $z=4-5$, the contribution of OFGs reaches about 52\% of the reference SFRD, indicating a non-negligible contribution of OFGs to the total SFRD at high redshifts.
+The left panel of Fig.~\ref{Fig:SFRD} shows the contribution of OFGs ($z_{\rm mean}=4.3$) to the cosmic SFRD.
+At $z=4-5$, the contribution of OFGs (red-filled circles) reaches about 52\% of the reference SFRD from LBGs \citep[][black solid line with grey open triangles]{Madau2014}.
+If we combine the contributions of OFGs (excluding LBGs) and LBGs \citep{Madau2014} as total SFRD, the OFGs contribute about 34\% and the LBGs contribute about 66\% of the total SFRD.
+It shows that the LBGs dominate the total SFRD, while the OFGs (excluding LBGs) make up about a third of the total SFRD.

 In addition, we investigate the contribution of massive OFGs to the cosmic SFRD.
 Out of a total of 22 OFGs (excluding LBGs), 16 massive OFGs have log($M_{\star}$/$M_{\odot}$) > 10.3, the same stellar mass cut as the so-called ALMA-detected massive $H$-dropouts \citep[][]{Wang2019}.
-The SFRD of massive OFGs is approximately 1.2 $\times$ 10$^{-2}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$ with $z_{\rm mean}=4.4$ (and $z_{\rm median}=4.1$), shown as the blue-shaded area in Fig.~\ref{Fig:SFRD} (see also Table \ref{table:mean}).
-At $z=4-5$, the SFRD of massive OFGs is approximately 1.6 $\times$ 10$^{-2}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$, shown as blue-filled circles.
-It corresponds to about 63\% of the SFRD for LBGs with a similar redshift \citep[$z\sim4.4$;][]{Bouwens2012a,Bouwens2012b} and is consistent with the SFRD of the total 22 OFGs within errors.
-It shows that massive OFGs produce a dominant contribution to the SFRD when compared to the remaining OFGs.
-Furthermore, comparing massive OFGs with equivalently massive LBGs, the SFRD of massive OFGs is at least two orders of magnitude higher.
-Thus, we conclude that: ($i$) the SFRD of massive galaxies is dominated by massive OFGs at high redshifts; and ($ii$) the cosmic SFRD is dominated by LBGs and followed by OFGs.
+The SFRD of massive OFGs is approximately 1.2 $\times$ 10$^{-2}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$ with $z_{\rm mean}=4.4$ (and $z_{\rm median}=4.1$), shown as the blue-shaded area in the left panel of Fig.~\ref{Fig:SFRD} (see also Table \ref{table:mean}).
+If we limit the redshift range to $z=4-5$, the SFRD of massive OFGs is approximately 1.6 $\times$ 10$^{-2}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$, as illustrated by the blue-filled circles.
+This value is consistent with the SFRD of the total 22 OFGs within errors (red-filled circles in Fig.~\ref{Fig:SFRD} ).
+Since the massive and total OFGs have similar SFRD values, it indicates that among the OFGs, the massive ones dominant the SFRD compared to the remaining less massive ones.